GoInterject/GoInterject.github.io/bApps/bFinancials/FRxMigration.md

 >
 > **Step 3:** Destination should be the new database created.
 Check that the following information is correct, then hit "Next"
  - Destination: “SQL Server Native Client” corresponding to the version of sql server
- - Server Name: where the new  FRxReplacement database currently resides
+ - Server Name: where the new Legacy Reporting Definitions database resides
- - Database: New database created for importing FRx data
+ - Database: New database created for importing FRx Legacy Reporting Definitions from prior step
 >
 > ![DB Destination](/images/A-InitialDataLoad/DBDestination.png){: .center-image }
 >